 First off: Why Either One of these Platforms is Far Better than National European Train Company Websites

-As we’ve covered in our previous studies, both of these train platforms are far more useful than booking directly with the national train companies like Oui.sncf (France), Bahn.de (Germany), Trenitalia (Italy), Renfe (Spain), and the rest.
+As we’ve covered in our previous studies of how European train platforms compare, both RailEurope and Trainline are far more useful than booking directly with the national train companies like SNCF Connect (France), Bahn.de (Germany), Trenitalia (Italy), Renfe (Spain), and the rest.

 First and foremost, while they offer the exact same prices for any particular route, both platforms can actually quite often save you money over the companies themselves for international train trips with changes.
 This is for two reasons:

-- Both platforms are more clever with complex routing, and often find cheaper and faster routes, with fewer changes, than Europe’s national train operators themselves.
+- Both platforms are more clever with complex routing, and often find cheaper and faster ways to get from A to B, with fewer changes, than Europe’s national train operators themselves.

 - Both platforms offer the same rates as each national train operator, but these operators still fail to do this for each others’ fares (e.g., Trenitalia seems to always have big markups on France’s SNCF and vice-versa).